smart-on-fhir/smart-dev-sandbox/README.md

 The sandbox behavior is determined on startup using environment variables.
 These variables are defined in the configuration file `.env`.
 Once you make changes, you will need to restart the sandbox using the instructions above for them to take effect.

 There are three types of variables that you can change:
-1. **Ports** - by default, the sandbox attempt occupy ports 4000 to 4005.
+1. **Ports** - by default, the sandbox attempt to occupy ports 4000 to 4005.
 If that leads to conflict on your machine you can change the following variables:
     ```
     CONTROL_PANEL_PORT
     LAUNCHER_PORT